(Updated February, 2017) This infographic reveals few stats which are:

 Google Tips and Tricks to Know

-Well, you must be very familiar with Google, but there are some trip and tricks under Google 101 facts that you must know to make the most of this technology.
+Well, you know doubt know a lot about Google, but there are some trip and tricks under our Google 101 facts that can help you know more and make the most of this technology.

 - To know your IP address or geo-location, you just need to type Google Mirror in the search box and then press the ‘I am lucky button’.
 You need to then click on ‘My Location’ and you will get directed to page for your IP address as well as location.